Online Event Talk

 This talk is the first in the digital series Design for a Changing World.

 The unprecedented events over the last 12 months have created a new world, one that is defined by social, ecological, and economic uncertainty.

-This new digital talk series will invite leading designers and thinkers to explore three nominated projects from the current exhibition Beazley Designs of the Year 2020 to explore how design can help find new directions in this shifting landscape.
+This new digital talk series will invite leading designers and thinkers to discuss three nominated projects from the current exhibition Beazley Designs of the Year 2020 and explore how design can help find new directions in this shifting landscape.